-Dinesh Kumar has served as our Chief Health Officer since 2019.
+Dinesh Kumar has served as our Chief Medical Officer since 2019.
 Prior to that, he served as a principal in the healthcare consulting practice of DK Healthcare Advisors from 2018 to 2019, and as senior vice president, clinical transformation for Devita Medical Group from 2015 to 2018.
 He also served as chief medical officer of Healthcare Partners Medical Group from 2014 to 2015.
 Dr. Kumar received his Bachelor of Medicine, Bachelor of Surgery (M.B.B.S.) from the University of Madras, Kilpauk Medical College & Hospital.

 Joseph Konowiecki has served as a member of our Board since 2014.
 Mr. Konowiecki serves as managing partner of Moriah Partners, LLC.
 Mr. Konowiecki also serves as Chairman and CEO of Apollo Enterprise Solutions, Inc. Mr. Konowiecki was previously CEO of Future Solutions with UnitedHealth Group's Ovations division.
-Mr. Konowiecki has also held the positions of general counsel and executive vice president corporate affairs at PacifiCare Health Systems, Inc. In addition, he is a founding partner of the law firm Konowiecki & Rank.
+Mr. Konowiecki has also held the positions of general counsel and executive vice president corporate affairs at Pacificare Health Systems, Inc. In addition, he is a founding partner of the law firm Konowiecki & Rank.
 Mr. Konowiecki serves as a member of the RAND Healthcare Advisory Board.
 Mr. Konowiecki received a Bachelor of Arts degree in Political Science from the University of California, Los Angeles and a JD from Hastings College.
-Mr. Konowiecki was appointed to serve on our board of directors because of his extensive experience in managing organizations and representing organizations in the healthcare industry.
+Mr. Konowiecki was appointed to serve on our board of directors because of his extensive experience in managing organizations as an executive officer and representing organizations in the healthcare industry.

 David Hodgson has served as a member of our Board since 2014.
 Mr. Hodgson is a Managing Director and Vice Chairman of General Atlantic.
 He joined General Atlantic in 1982 and has over 30 years of experience identifying and assisting portfolio companies worldwide in all areas of their development.
+Currently, Mr. Hodgson is Chair of the board of directors of TriNet as well as a member of the board of directors and Chair Emeritus of Johns Hopkins Hospital.
 Mr. Hodgson has an MBA from Stanford Graduate School of Business (1982) and a Bachelor of Arts in Mathematics and Social Sciences from Dartmouth College (1978).
 Mr. Hodgson is a valuable member of our Board because of his private equity experience and his experience on other healthcare companies' boards.